JohnCoene/waiter/docs/waiter.md

 ## Examples

+There is an online demo with a list of all [100 spinners](https://shiny.john-coene.com/waiter/).

 ### On Load

 You can show a loading screen on app launch.
 The loading screen will launch prior to everything else, even the Shiny session.